ethereum/execution-specs/docs/01_state_transition_tutorial.md

-# Writing Execution Spec Tests
+# Writing State Transition Execution Spec Tests

-In this tutorial you learn how to write an execution spec test.
+In this tutorial you learn how to write state transition execution spec test.
+This kind of test checks that if the blockchain is at a specific pre-state, and receives certain transactions, it gets to a specified post-state.

 ## Prerequisites

-It is assumed you have know or have several things:
+It is assumed you know or have done several things:

-- Setup and run an execution spec test, [as explained here](README.md#quick-start).
+- Setup and run an execution spec test, [as explained here](../README.md#quick-start).
 - Understand how to read a [static state transition test](https://ethereum-tests.readthedocs.io/en/latest/state-transition-tutorial.html#the-source-code).
 - Know the basics of [Yul](https://docs.soliditylang.org/en/latest/yul.html), which is an EVM assembly language.
 - Know the basics of [Python](https://docs.python.org/3/tutorial/).